 Teachers play an important role in supporting children’s growth.
 When children feel safe, loved and confident, they can learn and grow to their fullest potential.
 Research shows that the impact of stressors from a child’s home life can be mitigated by even one nurturing adult, such as a teacher.

 “The safety, security and bear hugs are the foundation,” Shaheen says.
 “None of the learning happens without that love and trust.”

-Why it matters: Early nutrition paves the way for healthy habits
+Why it matters: Early nutrition and positive attitudes around food pave the way for healthy habits

 Teachers often have a special touch when it comes to new foods, Shaheen says.
 “We hear all the time from families who say, my child will only eat broccoli at Primrose, and not at home.”

 Why it matters: Children and parents should be celebrated for who they are

 Teachers communicate with parents in a daily report that details what the child did during the day, along with photos or video.
 On occasion, teachers also write a “Happy Gram” to parents detailing something special the child accomplished.
 A teacher may write that a child was especially kind to another child who was struggling, that they’ve been doing a great job writing their name, or that they learned to tie their shoes.